 The CFO is responsible for the ICAAP process, while the Capital Adequacy function coordinates the different functions involved and materially prepares the content of the report.
 Since ICAAP also requires an evaluation of future capital adequacy, the Group has implemented a structured capital simulation process, whereby it estimates future capital requirements and the associated regulatory capital ratios, the overall internal capital and the future AFRs.
-In addition, the outputs produced are predetermined subjecting the input variables to stress conditions, based on a hypothetical recessive scenario and prepared by the competent functions.
-Through this scenario, which identifies the shocked levels of some macroeconomic and financial variables, the impacts produced are broken down by all profit-and-loss and balance sheet items and risk factors, so as to determine the overall impact on capital ratios and evaluate the sustainability of the correlated contingency plans.
+In addition, the outputs produced are redetermined subjecting the input variables to stress conditions, based on a hypothetical recessive scenario and prepared by the competent functions.
+Through this scenario, the overall impact on capital ratios is determined and the sustainability of the correlated contingency plans is evaluated.

-In addition to the above-described processes, a further method of monitoring capital adequacy is the activity of capital targeting both regulatory and operational - which the Group has adopted, together with the Capital Planning activity, for several years now.
-These activities are at the basis of the Risk Appetite and Capital Allocation processes.
+In addition to the above-described processes, a further method of monitoring capital adequacy is the activity of capital targeting - both regulatory and operational - which the Group has adopted, together with the Capital Planning activity, for several years now; These activities are at the basis of the Risk Appetite and Capital Allocation processes.
 The Capital Planning activity is geared towards identifying the dynamics of capital and regulatory ratios, in line with current and future developments of the Group's activities and in consideration of market and regulatory potential changes.

-The Capital Allocation activity, on the other hand, allows for making allocation of the internal capital to the Group's different business areas and territorial divisions, to which riskadjusted income components are also allocated.
-All this is aimed at determining the creation of value and performance of each business unit, which allows for guiding value creation objectives by implementing risk-return remixing procedures among the different risk-taking entities or portfolios.
+The Capital Allocation activity, on the other hand, allows for making allocation of the internal capital to the Group's different business areas and territorial divisions, to which risk-adjusted income components are also allocated; All this is aimed at determining the creation of value and performance of each business unit, which allows for guiding value creation objectives by implementing risk-return remixing procedures among the different risk-taking entities or portfolios.
 For this latter purpose, with the "Value Creation" Project, carried out by the Capital Adequacy function, a systematic analysis was begun of the added value with individual customers, aimed - through active management by the commercial network of inefficient capital positions - at reducing the operational absorption of internal capital, curbing the associated capital requirements and, in general, maximising the yield on portfolio assets.
 Periodic activity of monitoring the regulatory ratios ("pillar one") and the operational capital ratios ("pillar two"), together with space and time analyses of individual events that have an impact on the types of risk measured, allow for prompt intervention either through appropriate activities for redirecting the underlying operating assets or through actions on capital aggregates.
-All this is aimed at compliance with the adequacy indices set in the Business Plan and in the annual Risk Appetite plan.
+All this is aimed at observance of the adequacy indices set in the Business Plan and in the annual Risk Appetite.

 Furthermore, a multi-period Capital Planning framework allows for evaluating the extent to which the Group's growth targets have been achieved, while the development of scenario or what-if analyses on capital adequacy levels, together with monitoring progress made on the achievement of capitalisation objectives, allows for an ex-ante understanding of specific operational policies and one-off operations.

-In terms of action plans, observance of capital adequacy is pursued by using several levers, including first and foremost those centred on the composition and level of capital (capital increases, convertible bonds, subordinate bonds, etc.), policies for optimisation and mitigation of all types of risks, such as, for example, those based on managing loans in keeping with the embedded risk reflected by the type of counterparty or product, and, lastly, on policies for generating financing internally and correlated payout policies.
+In terms of action plans, observance of capital adequacy is sought through several levers, including of course those centred on the composition and level of capital (capital increases, convertible bonds, subordinate bonds, etc.), policies for optimisation and mitigation of all types of risks, such as, for example, those based on managing loans in keeping with the implied risk reflected by the type of counterparty or product, and, lastly, on policies for generating financing internally and correlated payout policies.